FPC Prototype in Humanized Way

 Preparation of FPC based on ultrasonic spraying method_2_Experimental Platform and Principle

-Preparation of flexible printed circuits based on ultrasonic spraying method_1_abstract
+Preparation of FPC based on ultrasonic spraying method_1_abstract

 Research on Layout Design Method of Ultra-thin FPC_4_Analysis of Layout Design Methods